Voluntary and community groups rely on grant funding to help them provide services that make a difference to communities and people's lives.

 Key stages in applying for funding

 - Application: there's more to this than filling in a form.
-Find out as much as possible about the funding body as you can.
-We've included some of the main grant giving organisations below.
+Find out as much as you can about the funding body.
+Some of the main grant giving organisations are listed below.
 Look at the kind of projects they've funded recently.

-- Receipt: once you've sent your application, you'll usually get a letter telling you what the funding body expects in return for the grant.
-It will include any conditions attached to the grant.
+- Receipt: once you've sent your application you'll usually get a letter telling you what the funding body expects in return for the grant.
+It'll include any conditions attached to the grant.

 - Project delivery: most funders will want to monitor how you spend the grant.
 Make sure you factor spend monitoring into your project so you can provide the information they need.
 We can help you do this.

-The South Yorkshire Funding Advice Bureau information sheets below will guide you through the process of applying for funding:
+The South Yorkshire Funding Advice Bureau information sheets below can guide you through the process of applying for funding: